 #1: Running Dictation

 This is the ultimate speaking game for adults to get some energy flowing into your class.
 Even the quietest, most low-level classes will enjoy this one and it’ll get them talking.
 Monday morning blues?
 Give this a go.
 Friday afternoon itch?
-Try it out!
+Try out one of the best ESL conversational games today!

 The only pre-requisite for running dictation is that your students are able to read reasonably well.
 This is definitely the case for all university students in Korea.
 This one is ideal for monolingual classes because speaking the shared first language doesn’t really give anyone an advantage!